changlabtw/hicmaptools/docs/usage.rst

-How to use HiCmappTools
+How to use HiCmappTools?
 =============================

-Commend
+Usage
 -----

 ::

-    hicmaptools -in_map in.binmap -in_bin in.bins SELECT_ONE_QUERY_MODE query.bed -output out_file.tsv
+    hicmaptools -in_map in.binmap -in_bin in.bins QUERY_MODE query.bed -output out_file.tsv

-    options:
+    input:
             -in_map      text .n_contact or binary .bimap by genBiMap commend -in_bin      the bin file for contact map, .bins

-    query modes:
+    QUERY_MODE:
         -bat         a loci bat: chr    start   end -output      ave neighboring contact of the bat